School admission appeals

 Event

-16 May 2023, midday
+17 May 2024, midday

-Deadline for submitting completed appeal forms to
+Deadline for parents to submit completed appeal forms

-10 school days before your appeal hearing
+At least 10 school days before appeal hearing

-6 calendar days before your appeal
+6 calendar days before appeal hearing

 Primary admission appeals heard